i-MSCP/plugins/incubator/SpamAssassin/README.md

 #  i-MSCP SpamAssassin plugin v1.1.0

-Plugin that allows to use SpamAssassin with i-MSCP.
+Plugin that provides spam filter for Postfix using SpamAssassin.

+## Introduction

+SpamAssassin is a very powerful and fully configurable spam filter with numerous features including automatic white-listing, RBL testing, Bayesian analysis, header and body text analysis.

 ## Requirements